Implementation of the NBSAP

 At present, the Republic of Moldova lacks a new NBSAP.
 The Strategy is being elaborated according to the Aichi Biodiversity Targets and will be approved by the end of 2014.

 Actions taken to achieve the 2020 Aichi Biodiversity Targets

-The Republic of Moldova is committed to extend the natural protected areas to 2,36% of the territory by 2015.
+The Republic of Moldova is committed to expanding natural protected areas to 8.0% of its territory by 2020.
 A list of the plant and animal species of international and national importance has been elaborated.
 In this regard, the NBSAP provides measures for the protection of endangered species.
-In fact, the country states that its NBSAP comprises several elements in relation with the 2010 target.
+In fact, the NBSAP comprises several elements related to implementation of the 2010 Biodiversity Target.
 Conservation of genetic diversity of spontaneous species and wild animals is ensured through scientific reserves, as well as zoological and botanical gardens.
-Legislation exists to regulate such human activities as hunting and fishing.
+Legislation exists to regulate human activities, such as hunting and fishing.
 Also, national programmes have been elaborated to combat alien species, notably in the agricultural sector.
-In addition, traditional knowledge and practices are protected through traditional agriculture.
-For example, the Programme of viticulture for the years 2002-2020 is currently being implemented.
+In addition, traditional knowledge and practices are protected through traditional agriculture activities (the program on viticulture restoration for the 2002-2020 period is currently being implemented in this manner).